jfishe/vimfiles/README.md

 The [Asynchronous Lint Engine](https://github.com/dense-analysis/ale) supports various linting (ALELint) and formatting (ALEFix) tools.
 Many of these are Node.js packages.
 See [jfishe/ALE_Nodejs](https://github.com/jfishe/ALE_Nodejs) for a list and installation instructions.
-Others, such as `black` can be installed by `conda` or `pip`.
+Others can be installed by `conda` or `uv pip`.
 See `environment.yml` for a list.

 ## Jupyter Notebook